tasyadew/UTMExpress/README.md

 UTM Bus Shuttle Application

+## Progress
+### iteration 1
+- create UI for splash, landing, login and home page
+- create mobile icon
+- working page navigation

+### iteration 2
+- functioning database
+- update home page
+- working map api

+### iteration 3
+- change from mobile application to Single Page Application
+- update UI to make it web friendly (for desktop and mobile)
+- update flow: now by default is guest mode, but can log in to use favourite feature

+### iteration 4

 ## Folders

 ### lib folder - holds most of the codes here. contain 1 file (main.dart) and 4 subfolders: